apache/mxnet/docs/how_to/add_op_in_backend.md

 such as `std::vector` and `std::list`.
 You can still get tensors of desired dimensions from a `TBlob` object through the interface `get_with_shape`.
 - Line 13: Get user input parameters from the node attribute.
-Here the node means a placeholder for the operator in the whole computational graph for the neural network.
 - Lines 15-21: This is the place where the mathematical formula of the operator is implemented.
 The macros `MSHADOW_TYPE_SWITCH` and `MXNET_ASSIGN_REQ_SWITCH` enable the code block to work for all the supported data types and `req` types in MXNet.